freemint/teradesk/readme.txt

 Some Very Unlikely To Happen Future Developments
 ================================================

-- There are  NO  plans to enable desktop background pictures in TeraDesk.
+- There are  no plans  to enable desktop background pictures in TeraDesk.
 It would be a completely nonfunctional feature, which would increase  program size unacceptably.
 Besides, personally, I think that  background pictures are  in fact distracting  to  the user and  a waste  of system  resources.
-  However, MyAES provides this feature and, an maybe XaAES will.
+  However, MyAES provides this feature and, and maybe XaAES will.

 Comments and Bug-Reports
 ========================

 It  will  be  appreciated,  if  problems   are  reported   with  a  complete description  of  the  problem  and the configuration you are using (machine, TOS-version,  autoboot  programs, accessories etc.).
 Mention TeraDesk in the subject line of your e-mail.

-THE  AUTHORS  CAN  NOT  BE HELD RESPONSIBLE for any form of damage caused by this program  or any of its components;  usage of all components of TeraDesk is  at  your own risk.
+THE AUTHORS OF  TERA DESKTOP  CAN NOT BE  HELD RESPONSIBLE  for  any form of damage  caused  by this  program  or any  of  its components;  usage  of all components of TeraDesk is at your own risk.
 See also  the accompanying file COPYING for the terms of the General Public License.

 PLEASE  read the manual and  the development-history file before you use the program.
 You will need ST-Guide  (not supplied with Tera Desktop) or another